Midas0615/React-Cove-site/README.md

 ## Introduction

-This is a Shopping site to shop the various kinds of coves
+This is a Shopping site to shop stasfied cove system to protect your home and loved ones with Cove’s easy home security system.
+Cove is an all-in-one protection system that offers the most value for the lowest cost.

 [Live site](https://www.covesmart.com/)